True Christians Can Perform Miracles

 And this was Philip! one of His disciples who accompanied Him for some time and saw His miracles!
 People today are no better than Philip.
 After chatting with Philip, Jesus went on with His miracle of feeding the 5,000!

 Most Christians today are Philips, not thinking spiritually!!
 The feeding of the 5,000 was not only because Jesus was there in person.
-We can do greater things anytime today, because Jesus is alive in the flesh, and is with us in Spirit (through the Holy Spirit within us).
+We can do greater things anytime today, because Jesus is alive in the flesh, seated at the right-hand of God the Father, and is with us in Spirit (through the Holy Spirit within us).

 No one today even considers miracles as an option - sadly just like Philip who was even a disciple of Jesus!

-First some high-level notes.
-Looking at Jesus' miracles in the Bible, one observation we notice is that sometimes He tells the person "Go home your request is granted", and other times He performs strange rituals, like spit in the eyes or spit on dirt, mix it, and rub it, etc. Here's my interpretation of these things, with wisdom from God:
+Looking at Jesus' miracles in the Bible at high level, one observation we notice is that sometimes He tells the person "Go home your request is granted", and other times He performs strange rituals, like spit in the eyes or spit on dirt, mix it and rub it, etc. Here's my interpretation of these things, with wisdom from God:

 Summarizing, Jesus, our God, possessed all the Holy requirements needed to perform miracles.
 But the questionable part was always the faith of the person receiving the miracle.
 Of course, calming the storm or the sea, was always no problem - God is in full control of nature.
 But humans? it depends on our faith, which is something within our reach if we're genuinely willing.